 Front Mission 1 is the first game in the Front Mission series by Square Enix (known before as Squaresoft).
-It was released in Japan via Super Famicom on February 24, 1995 with further releases on Wonderswan on July 12, 200, the Playstation in October 23, 2003, the Nintendo DS on March 22, 2007 and as a PSOne Classic on November 12, 2008.
-It was only released officially in English via the DS on October 23, 2007.
+It was released in Japan via Super Famicom on February 24, 1995 with further releases on Wonderswan on July 12, 2002, the Playstation in October 23, 2003, the Nintendo DS on March 22, 2007 and as a PSOne Classic on November 12, 2008.
+It was only released officially in English via the DS on October 23, 2007, though another remake on the Nintendo Switch is upcoming in 2022.

 It takes place in the year 2090 on Huffman Island, an island created in the Pacific Ocean via volcanic activity in the Ring of Fire in 1995 from the southern direction of the Mexican West Coast.
 In 2002, HI was classified as an island and the United Nations was involved in mediating its future.
 But in 2020, the United States of the New Continent (USN) has made plans to annex the island under its sovereignty.
 The Oceania Cooperative Union has disputed USN claims even before the island was annexed in 2065.
 The 1st Huffman Conflict in 2070 resulted in the division of the island under both USN/OCU control.
 An uneasy peace was in place until the Huffman Crisis in 2086.
 Tensions flare up again and the OCU is accused for being behind the Larcus Incident on June 3, 2090.